 - Remind voters the power our elected officials have to ease the pain of things like prescription drug costs for all Americans, and the role we all have in electing those public officials.

-- Compassion and emotionality are often key to moving voters on healthcare, especially for those high in in-group care.
+.
 Take care not to leave them feeling bad about the struggles loved ones are going through.
 Instead, use messages that empower them to take action for those they love.

 Turnkey Creative